-Virus is easily killed by ultraviolet radiation.
+The virus is easily killed by ultraviolet radiation.
 The virus cells gradually die off after an hour or two because the light directly penetrates the virus cells and destroys the nucleic acids.
-Manual removal of virus and the use of a fogging machine are two other popular methods for destroying virus.
+Manual removal of viruses and the use of a fogging machine are two other popular methods for destroying viruses.

-If you want to manually remove virus from your house, you’ll need to mix water with a chemical, the most common of which is bleach.
-Every spot of virus must be attended to while using this method, which can be a time-consuming and exhausting operation.
-When manually killing virus, it’s also easy to miss a spot.
+If you want to manually remove viruses from your house, you’ll need to mix water with a chemical, the most common of which is bleach.
+Every spot of the virus must be attended to while using this method, which can be a time-consuming and exhausting operation.
+When manually killing the virus, it’s also easy to miss a spot.

-The following are the key benefits of using UV light to destroy virus:
+The following are the key benefits of using UV light to destroy viruses:

-- Virus can be killed faster than with other methods.
+- The virus can be killed faster than with other methods.

 - Is usually more successful than other options.

-- It enables you to minimise the use of chemicals.
+- It enables you to minimize the use of chemicals.

 - Virus cells can be eliminated in 99.9% of cases.

-The upshot is that using UV lights to destroy virus can remove all virus in your home or company without requiring the use of toxic chemicals or the installation of expensive foggers.
-Since the light penetrates the virus, it is extremely successful at removing virus from the lamp’s target area.
+The upshot is that using UV lights to destroy viruses can remove all viruses in your home or company without requiring the use of toxic chemicals or the installation of expensive foggers.
+Since the light penetrates the virus, it is extremely successful at removing the virus from the lamp’s target area.
 UV-C lamps may be used for a variety of purposes, including air purification, food sanitation, furniture disinfection, and drying and curing.

 If you want to start using UV light to destroy viruses, all you have to do is buy a UV lamp, which comes in a variety of different forms.
 The price of these lamps may also vary greatly.
 You should be able to get rid of the virus in a couple of hours by keeping the light directly on the virus.